10 Secrets to Triumph Treats and Snack Time with Kids – the Yogic Diet way

-There comes a time, when they will ask for ice creams.
+Number 5 of my 10 Secrets to Triumph Treats and Snack Time with Kids is my ice cream secret.
+Because, there comes a time, when they will ask for ice creams.
 They will see people eating ice creams.
 Hear the jingle of the ice cream truck.
 Kids will eat ice creams in the books you read.
 Ice cream is all around and – lets be honest – it is magical and delicious.
 It is also full of sugar.
 If you are following a vegan diet, there are many dairy free options nowadays, that being said the sugar amount stays the same.
 Sugar free ice cream or low calorie ice creams have a lot of artificial sweeteners and other additives to make it taste better.
 So what to do?
-If you think of ice creams as in chocolate ice cream bars, ice cream sandwiches, cookie and dough ice cream scoops and packaged ice creams of all sorts… I’m afraid I cannot help you.
-If you think of vanilla ice cream, milkshakes or popsicles, there is hope, please read on.

 Luckily, there are wonderful Yogic Diet ice cream alternatives you can easily make at home.
 I have done this so many times and it does satisfy the craving of something creamy, cold and sweet.
 For creamy fudge popsicles, I use avocado and greek yogurt to make it creamy.
 Dried fruit and banana make it sweet.
 For popsicles I use ripe soft fruits that I blend and freeze in popsicle molds.
 I do add honey to that sometimes.
 For “milkshake” I mix frozen bananas and coconut milk, almond butter (optional) and vanilla in my NutriBullet, to blend into a drinkable cold shake.
 Add a straw and bring on the smiles.